-Almost every trader I have met starts on the wrong end of the trading equation.
+Almost every trader I have met starts on the wrong end of the trading education process.

 Yes, myself included.

-This journey is too difficult for most aspiring traders, so they give up and return to their cubicles.
+The journey becomes too difficult for most aspiring traders, so they give up and return to their cubicles.
 That's why the success rate of traders is so low.

 But for those who stick it out, the rewards can be tremendous.

 To give you the best shot at success, I will show you the three elements of your trading personality that you will have to understand, to get the best results.

 …and hopefully shave years off your learning curve.